NVIDIA/cloud-native-docs/gpu-operator/getting-started.rst

    $ kubectl get crds -A | grep -i clusterpolicies.nvidia.com

 To overcome this, a ``post-delete`` `hook <https://helm.sh/docs/topics/charts_hooks/#the-available-hooks>`_ is used in the GPU Operator to perform the CRD cleanup.
-A new parameter ``cleanupCRD`` is added to enable this hook.
+A new parameter ``operator.cleanupCRD`` is added to enable this hook.
 This is disabled by default.
-This paramter needs to be enabled with ``--set cleanupCRD=true`` during install or upgrade for automatic CRD cleanup to happen on chart deletion.
+This paramter needs to be enabled with ``--set operator.cleanupCRD=true`` during install or upgrade for automatic CRD cleanup to happen on chart deletion.

 .. note::